wso2/docs-is/en/docs/develop/extending-the-workflow-event-handler.md

     }
     ```

-Now we have to call the `         ‘startSPCreateWorkflow’        `
+Now, call `         ‘startSPCreateWorkflow’        `
 before the operation get executed.
-We can easily do this by implementing
+You can do this easily by implementing
 the ‘doPre’ method of the operation through an interface.
 Following is a
 sample listener implementation created for this purpose.
-We need to
-define `         orderID        ` of this listener so that this will
+Define `         orderID        ` of this listener so that this will
 execute as the first listener before all other listeners.

 ??? example "Click to view the sample listener implementation"